alphagov/government-service-design-manual/service-manual/phases/discovery.md

 ## What is the objective of a discovery process?

-The discovery phase will give you a high-level understanding of users needs, what the existing service landscape looks like and a sense of what your initial protoypes will explore.
+The discovery phase will give you a high-level understanding of users needs, what the existing service landscape looks like and a sense of what your initial prototypes will explore.

 The high level business context will become clear, and you will begin setting targets for [your KPIs](/service-manual/measurement).

-You will also get a better understanding of the legacy interfaces and infrastructure you must deal with, and what existing process are in place for replacing or decomissioning these.
+You will also get a better understanding of the legacy interfaces and infrastructure you must deal with, and what existing process are in place for replacing or decommissioning these.

 This information is found through: